-- 4. Students who wish to take elective courses that are not offered by the School require the permission of the Examining Board.
-Such courses may consist of at most 12 ECTS credits' worth of propaedeutic courses offered by other Schools of Tilburg University, and/or by other institutions of higher learning (including foreign institutions); this is at the discretion of the Examining Board.
-In addition, the electives chosen must comply with the applicable criteria on size, level, and cohesion. - 5.
-Students who have chosen to study for a canonical baccalaureate in Sacred Theology will have to choose a combination of courses as described in the 'Curriculum for the obtaining of canonical degrees in Sacred Theology' as electives.
+4. Students who wish to take elective courses that are not offered by the School require the permission of the Examining Board.
+Such courses may consist of at most 12 ECTS credits' worth of propaedeutic courses offered by other Schools of Tilburg University, and/or by other universities in the Netherlands or abroad; this is at the discretion of the Examining Board.
+In addition, the electives chosen must comply with the applicable criteria on size, level, and cohesion.